SagiYarden/quotes-of-the-day/README.md

 - count: total quotes you want overall
 - page: which page of pageSize to return
 - pageSize: how many quotes per “page” (max 50, validated by DTO)
-- tag: filter by specific tag (if not given it will provide random quotes)
+- tag: Filter by specific tag (optional)

 On the frontend, enter your desired count in the input box— infinite-scroll or paging can be built on top of this.

+### Frontend Usage

+1. Browse Random Quotes: Just open the app to see random quotes
+2. Filter by Tag: Enter a tag name in the filter input and click "Get Quotes"
+3. Adjust Quote Count: Change the number in the count input
+4. Infinite Scroll: Just keep scrolling down to load more quotes

 ---